falseywinchnet/PicoGPT/MV-DCB.md

 ---

 ## What we appear to gain (from the experiments)
+Note- experiments were all done by human and variety tested.

 * **Comparable accuracy** to vanilla on easy/mid tasks, sometimes a small trade (±1–2%), but **better calibration** (lower ECE) and **steadier early training**.